sd2001/sd2001/README.md

 🔭 I’m currently a member in NextTech Tesla Lab and SRM-Machine Intelligence Community

-🌱 I’m currently learning Deep Learning, Computer Vision and also exploring several other domains just to get a hold of everything that can deploy my thoughts into reality.
+🌱 I’m currently learning Backend Development and also exploring several other domains just to get a hold of everything that can deploy my thoughts into reality.

 <div>